martijndevalk/gsap-experiments/README.md

 ---
 ## <a name="front-end" href="#front-end">Front-end installation</a>

-Tasks that are needed to get the development enviroment running for front-end.
+Tasks that are needed to get the development environment running for front-end.

 ### <a name="front-end-npm" href="#front-end-npm">Npm</a>